Are you planning to launch a new product?

 - Sales and customer support

-You can access the template here and use it to gather competitive product analysis information in one place.
+Access the template here and use it to gather competitive product analysis information.

-Let’s conduct a demo competitive analysis of products manufactured by different companies.
-This example is meant to help you better understand the competitive product analysis.
-I have only compared the features of the products so that you can get started.
+Let’s conduct a demo to help you better understand competitive product analysis.
+I only compared the features of the products so that you can get started.

 Headphones

 Let’s say Sony (a Fortune 500 company) wants to launch a wireless headphone.
-The first thing Sony will do is analyze its competitors’ products.
-In this example, let’s consider Sony examines “Bose Noise Cancelling Headphones 700”.
+Sony will analyze its competitors’ products.
+In this example, Sony examines “XXX Noise Canceling Headphones”.

-Using these insights, Sony can build a wireless headphone that offers much more battery time, doesn’t slip during workouts, has fast charging features, and is pocket-friendly.
+Using these insights, Sony can build a wireless headphone that offers greater battery efficiency, doesn’t slip during workouts, has fast charging features, and is pocket-friendly.

 Coffee Making Category

-After analyzing these insights, Nespresso would want to create a coffee machine that has all the features as in Keurig K-Elite Single Serve Coffee Maker plus froth milk feature and options to prepare lattes and cappuccinos.
+After analyzing these insights, Nespresso would want to create a coffee machine with all the features in YYY Coffee Maker plus a milk frothing feature, as well as options to prepare lattes and cappuccinos.

 SkinCare

 Let’s say, L’Oreal wants to manufacture a facemask.
-The first thing they will do is analyze the existing products to ensure they make a better facemask than what’s already present in the market.
-In this example, let’s consider L’Oreal examines “Estee Lauder NightWear Plus.”
+The first thing they’ll do is analyze existing products to ensure they make a better facemask than what’s currently on the market.
+In this example, let’s consider L’Oreal examines “ZZZ night cream.”

-With these insights in hand, L’Oreal would want to prepare a facemask that refreshes dull and tired-looking skin within three minutes, offers long-lasting effects (of at least a week), and doesn’t have any side effects on sensitive skin.
+With these insights in hand, L’Oreal would want to develop a facemask that refreshes dull and tired-looking skin within three minutes, offers long-lasting effects (of at least a week), and doesn’t have side effects on sensitive skin.

 Conclusion